ajaykarwal/ajaykarwal-v8/src/posts/2020-09-03-8-ways-to-use-the-spread-operator.md

 ---
 layout: post
-title: "8 ways to use the Spread operator"
+title: '8 ways to use the Spread operator'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
-date: "2020-09-03"
+date: '2020-09-03'
 tags:
     - javascript
     - links
 ---

 [JavaScript Jeep](https://javascriptjeep.com) recently shared an article on ways to use the Spred operator.